 Each ballot shall clearly state the number of open seats available.
 Each ballot shall list all eligible candidates who have met all requirements in this policy.

 Disqualified votes: Absentee votes will not be counted.
 Proxy votes will not be counted.
 No votes shall be counted from any Member who casts more votes than there are available seats.
 Any vote cast prior to, or after, the election hours and/or date(s) will not be counted.

+Votes may not be rescinded.
+Once a vote is cast it cannot be changed nor deleted.

 All votes shall be secret unless all candidates agree to forego secrecy.